 To obtain certification of Part 1, participants will be asked to complete an online assessment consisting of 30 multiple-choice questions.
 This test will be made available to participants for a limited period of 4 weeks.
 Participants will have to complete the test within an hour from the moment they log in and answer at least 21 questions correctly (70%).
-Each participant can have up to three attempts to pass.
-Participants that fail to pass the test will be able to re-sit the test again after three months by paying an administration fee of €50.
+Each participant will have one attempt to pass.
+Participants that fail to pass the test will be able to register on MyERS to re-sit the test again by paying an administration fee of €50.

 Part 2 of the training programme includes clinical observation and intensive simulation training over a period of two days.
 Participants can complete the training in one of the training centres in either Heidelberg, Amsterdam or Copenhagen.
 A maximum of two participants will complete the training per session.
 During training, participants will observe a number of procedures performed by experts in the field at their local endoscopy and bronchoscopy units.
 During the simulator training, the participant performs a complete procedure including introduction of the scope, identification of the six anatomical landmarks in the correct order, checking for enlarged lymph nodes and obtaining two biopsies from one of the stations.